sagerock/Nov2023Chatbot/README.md

 The front-end code is contained within the `templates` and `static` directories.
 You can modify the HTML, CSS, and JavaScript files in these directories to change the appearance and functionality of the web interface.

+### OpenAI API

+You need to create a .env file and add a line like this:
+OPENAI_API_KEY='sk-GoGeTYouRapIkeYandPUTitHERE'

 ## Usage

 Once the application is running, select a specialization from the dropdown menu and type your message into the chat input.
 Click the "Send" button to receive a response from the chatbot.